-The Irish Congress of Trade Unions (ICTU) met on 6 December with Women’s Aid Federation NI to discuss how to work together to tackle domestic violence in the workplace.
+The Irish Congress of Trade Unions (ICTU) met on 6 December with Women’s Aid Federation NI to discuss how to work together to tackle domestic abuse in the workplace.

-Opened by Justice Minister Claire Sugden, the event brought together organisations in Northern Ireland working to end domestic violence and support those affected by it.
-The CEO of Women’s Aid Federation NI, Jan Melia, was there to talk about domestic violence and the impact it has upon victims and their lives.
+Opened by Justice Minister Claire Sugden, the event brought together organisations in Northern Ireland working to end domestic abuse and support those affected by it.
+The CEO of Women’s Aid Federation NI, Jan Melia, was there to talk about domestic abuse and the impact it has upon victims and their lives.

 The purpose of the seminar was to:

 - highlight the impact of domestic and sexual violence generally and particularly in the workplace